souryacs/LitRevw/DeepLearningCompBio.md

 ## Prediction of Regulatory region using DNA sequence

 [Basset - Kelley et al. Genome Research 2016](https://genome.cshlp.org/content/26/7/990.long): Predicts regulatory DNA sequences and sequence activities (chomatin accessibility).
 Uses DNase-seq, DHS and peaks, and applies to deep CNN.
 CNNs learn relevant sequence motifs and regulatory logic.
 Assigns GWAS variants and cell-type-scores to predict chromatin accessibility difference between alleles, and predicts causal SNPs.
+It also identifies sequence variants, TF motifs.

 [Basenji - Kelley et al. Genome Research 2018](https://genome.cshlp.org/content/28/5/739.long): Extends Basset, which only generates peak based chromatin profiles.
 Predicts epigenomic and transcriptional effects using the ChIP-seq, DNAse seq, ATAC-seq.
 Also identifies causal variants using GWAS loci.
 Predicts distal regulatory interactions and finer resolution chromatin profiles.
+It also identifies sequence variants, TF motifs.

 [Enformer - Avsec et al. Nature Methods 2021](https://pubmed.ncbi.nlm.nih.gov/34608324/) predicts gene expression from DNA sequences using transformer model and 198 bp receptive field around TSS.
 Best performing model so far.
+It also identifies sequence variants, TF motifs, and eQTLs.

+[INTERACT - Zhou et al. PNAS 2022](https://pubmed.ncbi.nlm.nih.gov/35969790/) predicts DNA methylation levels from DNA sequences, and also predicts DNA methylation QTLs (sequence variants) which are further integrated to brain GWAS studies.

  **Note** : The input sequencing dataset is processed by a custom pipeline to use the multi-mapping reads and to normalize for GC bias.